- Where: The Polygon

 - What: Active Travel Zone

-- Why: To create a greener, safer and healthier neighbourhood for everyone by identifying and making some small changes to the streets and roads in the Polygon that will improve walking and cycling for short journeys
+- Why: To create a greener and more sustainable neighbourhood for everyone by identifying and making some small changes to the streets and roads in the Polygon that will improve walking and cycling for short journeys

 - How: Funded as part of the Active Travel Fund

 We are now in the ‘Feasibility and Design’ stage of the Polygon ATZ scheme (see timeline below) where feedback from the perceptions survey and suggestions provided by the local community during the co-design workshops on 23 February are being assessed by our design team.
 In June, the most popular and feasible suggestions for improving the Polygon for walking and cycling will be presented back to the community as potential schemes.
 Details of the proposed schemes will be sent to residents and will also be posted on this page.

 If you would like to sign up for email updates on this and other projects in Southampton City Centre, you can do so by entering your email address here.

 The Polygon is in walking distance of the city centre and the popular area of Bedford Place, with commutes from and to the area under 5km.
 As such, car ownership here is low, with between 30-50% of households without access to a car.
 The area nevertheless experiences a high volume of cut-through driving, with 30-40% of traffic travelling through the Polygon to access other parts of the city.